COVID 19 Clinic Safety

 On coming to the premises please:

 - bring your own face mask and ensure you arrive on time not early as to avoid waiting.
-If you do not have one we have a limited supply that can be purchased from the clinic.
+You must where your mask throughout the clinic unless directed by you health practitioner

 - be mindful of social distancing if necessary as indicated by signage.
 Appointments are staggered to reinforce this.